-Source 7: Fragment in the configuration file for a tool.
+Source 7: Excerpt from the configuration file for a tool.

-10.3 Recentering objects
+12 Recentering objects

-Sometimes it is necessary to recenter an image object (reference star, psf star, or target) because the current position is not centered (misplaced).
+It is occasionally necessary to recenter an image object (reference star, psf star, or target) because the current position is not centered (misplaced).
 The available algorithms are specified in the configuration file "ldrs.cfg".
 In this file, a special procedure group is defined, where each entry gives the name of an existing IDL procedure.
-The source 8 shows a sample part of the configuration file:
+Source 8 shows a sample of the configuration file: